pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 ## Wrapping Up

-And there you have it - easily detect all Monero mining on your cluster! - If only it could be so simple.
-Like any other security tool, this mining detector is only one turn of the cat and mouse game and there exists some clever work-arounds for miners.
-For example, an illicit miner might explicitly avoid running programs that contain `CFROUND` instructions by filtering those programs out.
+And there you have it - easily detect all Monero mining on your cluster! _If only it could be so simple._ Like any other security tool, this mining detector is only one turn of the security cat and mouse game.
+For example, an illicit miner might be able to avoid running programs that contain `CFROUND` instructions and evade detection entirely.

 The best anti-cryptojacking solution will be a combination of defenses and detections using different modalities.
 That might mean combining this approach with the approaches listed earlier in the article or with other detectors written in bpftrace.

 All the above code is available [on Github](https://github.com/pixie-io/pixie-demos/tree/main/detect-monero-demo).
-If you come up with some new Monero detection techniques or clever ways to use bpftrace, let us know on [our Slack](https://slackin.px.dev/) or tweet at us [@pixie_run](https://twitter.com/pixie_run).
+If you come up with some new Monero detectors or clever ways to use bpftrace, let us know on [our Slack](https://slackin.px.dev/) or tag us on Twitter [@pixie_run](https://twitter.com/pixie_run).

 [^1]: Some cryptocurrencies use other consensus mechanisms than Proof of Work such as Proof of Stake.
 We don’t cover these in this article.